whamcloud/Online-Help/docs/Monitoring_lustre_fs_4_0.md

 **Using job stats with other job schedulers**

 The job stats code extracts the job identifier from an environment variable set by the scheduler when the job is started.
-Intel® EE for Lustre* software sets a jobstats environment variable to work with SLURM, however you can set the variable to work with other job schedulers.
+Manager for Lustre\* software sets a jobstats environment variable to work with SLURM, however you can set the variable to work with other job schedulers.
 To enable job stats to work with a desired scheduler, specify the jobid_var to name the environment variable set by the scheduler.
 For example, SLURM sets the SLURM_JOB_ID environment variable with the unique job ID on each client.
 To permanently enable jobstats on the testfs file system, run this command on the MGS:
 ```
 $ lctl conf_param testfs.sys.jobid_var=<environment variable>
 ```